Harshal-Khairnar01/uber-clone-server/README.md

 ## Notes

-- After logout, the token is blacklisted and cannot be used for future requests
+- A new captain starts with "inactive" status by default
+- The password is hashed before storing in the database
-- The authentication cookie is cleared from
+- The authentication token expires in 1 day
+- Vehicle plate numbers must be unique